JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 ## Configuring Authentication

 Authentication is configured on the __Administration | Authentication__ page.
-Currently used authentication modules are also displayed there.
+The currently used authentication modules are also displayed there.

 TeamCity provides several preconfigured authentication options (presets) to cover the most common use cases.
 The presets are combinations of authentication modules supported by TeamCity: